tinacms/tinacms/.changeset/orange-seas-jump.md

 '@tinacms/toolkit': minor
 ---

 Adds CMD/CTRL+S functionality for saving forms.
+It works in both the fullscreen and sidebar forms, making the editing experience a little more seamless.